This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

 This is a sponsored conversation written by me on behalf of FeverAll® Acetaminophen Suppositories.
 The opinions and text are all mine.

-When your little one spikes a fever, it can be scary for the entire family.
+Do you know what to do when baby has a fever?
+When your little one spikes a high temperature, it can be scary for the entire family.
 As parents, it is hard to feel hopeful in moments of hopelessness.
 Nothing leaves one feeling more helpless than watching a young child in pain, wishing something could be done to help them.
 Fevers, although a sign that one’s body is fighting off infection, can be terrifying.
+Keep reading to know what to do when baby has a fever.

 WHAT IS A FEVER, AND WHY DO BABIES GET THEM?

-Let’s first get some common misconceptions out of the way.
+Let’s first get some common misconceptions out of the way when wondering what to do when baby has a fever.
 A fever is NOT an illness.
 On the contrary, a fever is a symptom of an underlying illness.
 A fever is an indication that a body is fighting an illness, as well as proof of a correctly-functioning immune system.
 By all accounts, we should be celebrating a fever as a sign that a baby’s body is acting as it should.
 Why, then, does it feel so wrong and so awful when it is YOUR little one with their body acting completely and perfectly as it should?
 Because fevers are scary.
 Or, rather, breaking a fever can be scary.

 - An abnormal condition of the body, characterized by undue rise in temperature, quickening of the pulse, and disturbance of various body functions.